ana3ss7z/simple-image-filter-gui/README.md

    - The original image appears on the left, and the working copy on the right.

 3. **Apply Filters:**
+   - Enter the filter radius for GaussianBlur and size for MedianFilter, MaxFilter, MinFilter in the input box.
    - Select a filter from the dropdown (GaussianBlur, MedianFilter, MaxFilter, MinFilter).
-   - Enter the filter (radius for GaussianBlur and size for MedianFilter, MaxFilter, MinFilter) in the input box.
-   - Press "Enter" to apply the filter.
    - Save the result using the green save icon.

 4. **Enhance Image:**
+   - Enter a value (e.g., between 0.1 to 3 for adjustments).
    - Choose an enhancement type (Colors, Contrast, Brightness, Sharpness).
-   - Enter a value (e.g., between 0.1 to 3 for adjustments).
-   - Press "Enter" to apply.
    - Save using the green save icon.

 5. **Invert Colors:**